research

 "World Wide Webs: How Migrant Networks and Porous Bureaucracies Forged the Knowledge Economy in the Global South" (Job Market Paper)

-A long political economy tradition argues that centralized states deploying concerted industrial policies are crucial for developing productive industries.
+A long political economy tradition argues that strong, centralized states deploying concerted industrial policies are crucial for developing productive industries.
 Yet developing countries that have emerged as major exporters of knowledge-based services (e.g. software/R&D/AI services) have often lacked these state structures.
-I advance a new theory of how the rise of these services-exporting hubs have been driven by skilled migrant networks engaging with porous and dispersed bureaucracies.
-These structures foster bureaucrats’ connectedness to peripheral entrepreneurial networks, allowing policymakers to leverage distributed tacit knowledge held by migrant co-nationals in processes of fine-grained collaboration.
-I test this argument using first-ever, agency-level datasets of industrial policy bureaucracies covering all GATT/WTO members since 1989, and historical process-tracing of the Philippines’ and Malaysia’s diverging knowledge economy transitions based on 50 elite interviews.
-My results challenge a vast literature underscoring “Weberian” bureaucracies and autonomous “developmental states” as prerequisites for structural transformation in the era of knowledge-based capitalism.
+I advance a new theory of how the rise of these knowledge economy hubs have been driven by migrant professionals engaging with porous and dispersed bureaucracies.
+These structures foster bureaucrats’ connectedness to peripheral business networks, allowing policymakers to leverage tacit knowledge held by migrant co-nationals in processes of fine-grained collaboration.
+I test this argument using the first agency-level datasets of industrial policy bureaucracies covering all GATT/WTO members since 1989, and historical process-tracing of the Philippines’ and Malaysia’s knowledge economy transitions based on 57 elite interviews.
+My results challenge an influential literature underscoring “Weberian” bureaucracies and hierarchical “developmental states” as prerequisites for industrial policy in the era of knowledge-based capitalism.

 "From Precarity to Populism: The Political Economy of Democratic Erosion in the Philippines" (with Enrico Antonio La Viña)